8 Awesome STEM Toys for 5 Year Olds

 We love Snap Circuits!
-Most Snap Circuit kits are for kids ages 8+, but they’ve also come out with a beginner kit that is great for 5 year olds!
+Most Snap Circuit kits are for kids ages 8+, but they’ve also come out with a beginner kit that is great for 5-year-olds!
 Explore how electric currents work by putting together your own circuit.
-Even if the beginner kit, there’s over 20 projects for you to explore electricity!
+Even if the beginner kit, there are over 20 projects for you to explore electricity!

 Marble Run sets may not seem like a STEM toy – they’re too cool!
-But they’re a great toy for developing building and problem solving skills.
-It’s a fun toy for a 5 year old, but they’ll keep enjoying for a few more years to come!
+But they’re a great toy for developing building and problem-solving skills.
+It’s a fun toy for a 5 year old, but they’ll keep enjoying it for a few more years to come!

 Looking for STEM toys for a different age group?
 Check out our other STEM reviews here:

 What’s your favorite STEM toy for a 5 year-old?
 Let us know in the comments!